Birding in Kenya

 The Sustainable Birding Company’s Professional Bird Guides work in collaboration with Nature Kenya and local guides to find the very best sites Kenya has to offer.
 Most of which are Important Bird Areas sites and varying in different habitats

 From the beautiful highlands of the Rift Valley, gorgeous red stained drylands of Tsavo, exotic tropical coastal lowlands to the savannah grasslands of the Masai Mara.
-There’s so much Kenya has to offer, so join us on a Sustainable Birding and Photography Experience of a lifetime.
+There’s so much Kenya has to offer, so join us on a Sustainable Birding and Photography Tour of a lifetime.

 Nairobi National Park